thurianknight/hyp3e/README.md

 ## Contributions

-Any feedback is deeply appreciated.
+Any feedback is appreciated.
 Please browse the [open issues](https://github.com/thurianknight/hyp3e/issues/) and if there's not a matching one already, open a new one.

 If you're a developer, look for our [CONTRIBUTING.md](/CONTRIBUTING.md) file.